 - "Enter" means for you to type one or more characters.
 "Select" or "Choose" means for you to use one predefined choice. - Mouse action sequences are denoted using a right angle bracket (>).
-For example, "In Windows, click Start > Settings > Control Panel" means first click the Start button, then point your mouse pointer to Settings and then click Control Panel. - "e.g.," is a shorthand for "for instance", and "i.e.," means "that is" or "in other words". - The P-660HW-D or P-660H-D series may be referred to as the "ZyXEL Device" in this User's Guide.
+For example, "In Windows, click Start > Settings > Control Panel" means first click the Start button, then point your mouse pointer to Settings and then click Control Panel. - "e.g.," is a shorthand for "for instance", and "i.e.," means "that is" or "in other words". - The P-660HW-T v2 may be referred to as the "ZyXEL Device" in this User's Guide.